otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ### Institution Router

-In the `routes` directory, create a new file called `institution.mjs`.
+In the `routes` directory, create a new file called `institution.js`.
 Add the following code.

 ```javascript
 import express from "express";